P0rtao/DiggyWorld-Open/README.md

 # Tip

-When in the editor, select the debug tab on the top left and check "Visible Collision Shapes" for rendering hitboxes Pressing F5 will run the project, while F6 will run the currently selected scene.
+When in the editor, select the debug tab on the top left and check "Visible Collision Shapes" for rendering hitboxes.

+Pressing F5 will run the project, while F6 will run the currently selected scene.